Overview

 • Standard Admins are your main type of Admin.
 They can help manage people and knowledge, run reports and manage some Account settings.
 Standard Admins can basically run your portal day to day.

 • Super Admins are your most powerful Admins, with unrestricted access and permissions.
 It’s a good idea to consider limiting the number of Super Admins you choose to have.
+For Starter plans, your only option for admin access will be Super Admin access.

 • Reporting Admins do not have access to the in-platform Admin Chat.
 Therefore, they will need to be supported internally by your other Admin types.